julzaza/wildwitchherbs/_posts/2025-07-02-balkan-witches.md

 ### Why They Lived

-These traditions didn’t begin with the Church—they existed long before it, as explored in **[Pre-Christian European Witchcraft](/pre-christian-europe-magic/)**.
+These traditions didn’t begin with the Church.
+They existed long before it, as explored in **[Pre-Christian European Witchcraft](/pre-christian-europe-magic/)**.

 The Church tried — make no mistake.